gedeschaines/IK_Solver/Blender/FourLink3D/README.txt

-application of "Damped Least Squares" algorithm from the initial manipulator arm orientation to that obtained when the end effector is placed sufficiently close to the predicted intercept point of a moving target represented by an empty frame.
+application of "Damped Least Squares" algorithm from the initial manipulator arm orientation to that obtained when the end effector is placed sufficiently close to the predicted intercept point of a moving target represented by a blue sphere linked to an empty frame.

 These instructions are for using Blender as the rendering interface to the IK_Solver program.
 The IK_Solver program can be executed with